Homotopy, homology, and persistent homology using closure spaces: Homotopy in closure spaces

 \begin{example} The product closure and inductive product closures are examples of product operations.
-Indeed, by their definition, $\boxdot$ and $\times$ commute with the forgetful functor and distribute over binary coproducts.
-The unit object for both $\boxdot$ and $\times$ is the one point space $*$.
+Indeed, by their definition, $\boxplus$ and $\times$ commute with the forgetful functor.
+The unit object for both $\boxplus$ and $\times$ is the one point space $*$.

-The braiding isomorphisms $\gamma_{XY}:X\times Y \to Y\times X$ and $\gamma_{XY}: X\boxdot Y \to Y\boxdot X$ are both given by $\gamma_{XY}(x,y)=(y,x)$.
+The braiding isomorphisms $\gamma_{XY}:X\times Y \to Y\times X$ and $\gamma_{XY}: X\boxplus Y \to Y\boxplus X$ are both given by $\gamma_{XY}(x,y)=(y,x)$.
 We will show that $\gamma_{XY}: X \times Y \to Y \times X$ is continuous.
-The proof that $\gamma_{XY}: X \boxdot Y \to Y \boxdot X$ is continuous is similar.
-Let $A\subset X\times Y$ and let $(x,y)\in \gamma_{XY}((c_{X}\times c_Y)(A))$.
+The proof that $\gamma_{XY}: X \boxplus Y \to Y \boxplus X$ is continuous is similar.
+Let $A\subset X\times Y$ and let $(x,y)\in (\new{c_X} \times \new{c_Y})(A)$.
 Let $U_x$ and $V_y$ be neighborhoods of $x$ and $y$, respectively.
-Then by definition, $(U_x \times V_y) \cap A \neq \emptyset$.
-It follows that $(V_y \times U_x) \cap \gamma_{XY}(A) \neq \emptyset$.
-Thus, by definition, $(y,x) \in (c_Y \times c_X)(\gamma_{XY}(A))$.
-Hence $\gamma_{XY}((c_X\times c_Y)(A)) \subset (c_Y \times c_X)(\gamma_{XY}(A))$.
+Then by definition, $(U_x \times V_y) \cap A \neq \varnothing$.
+It follows that $(V_y \times U_x) \cap \gamma_{XY}(A) \neq \varnothing$.
+Thus, by definition, $(y,x) \in (\new{c_Y} \times \new{c_X})(\gamma_{XY}(A))$.
+Hence $\gamma_{XY}((\new{c_X}\times \new{c_Y})(A)) \subset (\new{c_Y} \times \new{c_X})(\gamma_{XY}(A))$.
 Therefore $\gamma_{XY}$ is continuous.